aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 ---

 Jindo DistCp (distributed file copy tool) is a tool for copying files within and between large-scale clusters.
 It uses MapReduce to implement file distribution, error handling and recovery, and takes the list of files and directories as the input of map/reduce tasks.
-Each task will complete the copy of some files in the source list.
-Fully supports hdfs->oss, hdfs->hdfs, oss->hdfs, oss->oss data copy scenarios, and provides a variety of personalized copy parameters and multiple copy strategies.
-Focus on optimizing the data copy from hdfs to oss, through customized CopyCommitter, to realize No-Rename copy, and to ensure the consistency of data copy landing.
-The functions are fully aligned with S3 DistCp and HDFS DistCp, and the performance is greatly improved compared with HDFS DistCp.
-The goal is to provide efficient, stable and safe data copy tools.<br />
+Each task will copy some files in the source list.
+Fully support hdfs->oss, hdfs->hdfs, oss->hdfs, oss->oss data copy scenarios, and provide a variety of personalized copy parameters and multiple copy strategies.
+Focus on optimizing the data copy from hdfs to oss with customized CopyCommitter、realize No-Rename copy and ensure the consistency of data copy.
+The functions are fully aligned with S3 DistCp and HDFS DistCp, However Jindo DistCp's performance is greatly improved compared with HDFS DistCp. it aims to provide efficient, stable and safe tool for data copy.<br />
 <br />You can use Jindo DistCp to migrate data between hdfs and OSS.
-Compared with the implementation of DistCp in the Hadoop community, you can get better performance and more professional support from the Alibaba Cloud E-MapReduce product technical team.<br />
+Compared with the implementation of DistCp in the Hadoop community, you can get better performance and more professional support from the Alibaba Cloud E-MapReduce team.<br />
 <br />Currently supported Hadoop versions include Hadoop 2.7+ and Hadoop 3.x.
-If you have any questions, please feedback, open a PR, we will deal with it in time.<br />
+If you have any questions, please give us feedback and open a PR, we will deal with it in time.<br />
 <br />For the performance comparison between Jindo Distcp and Hadoop DistCp, please refer to the document [Jindo DistCp and Hadoop DistCp Performance Comparison Test](./jindo_distcp_vs_hadoop_distcp.md).<br />

 <a name="CLFRq"></a>